17 Awesome Things to do in Hikkaduwa, Sri Lanka

 |Cost:||$450 USD per boat for 6 people|

-To be honest I am not sure what it’s like.
-The guy running the tours said you can catch a huge range of fish including Barracuda, Seer, Giant trevally and Queen Fish.
-During the right season, it’s very likely you will catch something.
-The best season for fishing is between December and March.
+To be honest, I am not sure what it’s like.
+The guy running the tours said you can catch a huge range of fish including Barracuda, Seer, Giant trevally, and Queen Fish.
+During the right season, it’s very likely you will catch something but outside of the season, it could be a challenge.
+The best season for fishing in Hikkaduwa is between December and March.

-The thing I liked most is you can take your catch to a restaurant and have it cooked for a small fee.
+The thing I liked most about fishing tours from Hikkaduwa is that you can take your catch to a restaurant and have it cooked for a small fee.

 Tours are around $450 USD and can take up to 6 people.
 Compared with game fishing in other parts of the world (like Australia where you’ll pay $300 a person) this is very cheap.

 |Rating:||5/5 – It’s very beautiful and in my opinion a must do|

 The Galle fort is a UNESCO world heritage site and a beautiful place to explore especially if you love history.
 Entrance to the fort is free however you must pay $5 USD to visit the museum.

 |Rating:||3/5 – If you love fresh fruit juice then it is a must-do activity in Hikkaduwa!|